Non Sequitur by Wiley Miller for September 21, 2010

 4. Missing large

-sveninbasel about 14 years ago
+sveninbasel over 14 years ago

 Better try an anti-viral… Antibiotics don’t work against viruses!
 Take one dose of Danae, once a day should be sufficient!